ms-dot-k/Lip-to-Speech-Synthesis-in-the-Wild/README.md

 ## Pre-trained model checkpoints
-The pre-trained ASR models and lip-to-speech synthesis models on LRS2 and LRS3 are available. <br>
+The pre-trained ASR models for output-level content supervision and lip-to-speech synthesis models on LRS2 and LRS3 are available. <br>

 | Model |       Dataset       |   STOI   |
 |:-------------------:|:-------------------:|:--------:|